davidhartsough/writings/src/markdown/racism-kills.md

    1. Clearly defining racism
    2. Improving racial literacy and racial socialization
    3. Discussing bias, discrimination, prejudice, oppression, and the different forms of racism
-   4. Collecting and curating essential resources
+   4. Collecting, curating, sharing, and distributing essential educational resources
-   5. Sharing and distributing educational resources
+   5. Brain training in debiasing and mindful recasting and resolving
 2. **Connect**: We can foster and facilitate positive interactions between differing racial groups.
 This involves:
    1. Organizing positive (and ideally, collaborative/cooperative) experiences for people of different races
    2. Exposing people to the complete and complex stories of other people and people groups